-On this page you also have to select from a drop-down menu whether you want to complete the self-assessment as an individual or as part of a group on HEInnovate.
-If you wish to complete the self-assessment anonymously, you can indicate it by ticking the box.
-As a guest user you are anonymous by default.
+On this page you also have to select from a drop down menu whether you want to complete the self-assessment as an individual or as part of a group on HEInnovate, and indicate - by ticking a box - if you wish to complete the self-assessment anonymously.
+As a guest user you are by default anonymous.